- An overview: Digital twinning definition and its main features

 An overview: Digital twinning definition and its main features

-In a research conducted by DHL, a digital twin is defined as “A unique, virtual model of a physical thing.
+According to DHL, a digital twin is defined as “A unique, virtual model of a physical thing.
 It typically connects to the thing, updates itself in response to known changes to the thing’s state, condition or context.”

 The origin of the concept dates back to 2002 when Dr. Grieves from the University of Michigan gave a presentation called “Conceptual Ideal for Product Lifecycle Management.”